 In general, having access to all our Es is essential to being fully integrated & functioning well in the world.
 We should never expect to do this continually or ‘perfectly’*.
 It’s just important to accept all of them.

 While it is sometimes necessary to have a bit of distance from our emotions or to even be temporarily shut down – as self-protection – long-term suppression causes bigger problems than whatever was being avoided in the first place.

 ✶ Naturally we have to take into account the WIC’s over-reaction to people & situations, from stock-piled old wounds, & to our under-reaction from obeying the Toxic Messages, rather than our True Self.
-As we heal & develop our “Unit” we can usually tell the difference between historical vs present-day emotional responses to our environment (“Getting to our Es”)
+As we heal & develop our “Unit” we can usually tell the difference between historical vs present-day emotional responses (“Getting to our Es”)

 KEEP IN MIND that WE:

 • can experience Emotions & not act on them at all

 • can have our Es & find the right place to ‘get them out’

 • will notice Es shifting from pain to discomfort – then pleasure – when hearing a kind word or being with any accepting, comforting person

 • can change how we feel emotionally by coming to an aha! moment, or by mentally understanding what’s going on with us